cockroachdb/docs/v21.2/local-testing.md

 Using in-memory storage improves the speed of the cluster for local testing purposes.

-You can also run `cockroach start-single-node` in [secure mode](cockroach-start-single-node.html#security).

 ## Log test output to a file

 By default, `cockroach start-single-node` logs cluster activity to a file with the [default logging configuration](configure-logs.html#default-logging-configuration).
-When the `--store=type=mem` flag is specified, the command prints cluster activity directly to the console instead.
+When you specify the `--store=type=mem` flag, the command prints cluster activity directly to the console instead.

 To customize logging behavior for local clusters, use the [`--log` flag](cockroach-start-single-node.html#logging):